dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-registration.md

 - `your_component_type` would be replaced by `state`, as it is a state store.
 - `your_socket_goes_here` would be replaced by `memstore`.

-The full configuration for `memstore` would be:
+The configuration example for `memstore` is below:

 ```yaml
 apiVersion: dapr.io/v1alpha1